BLCM/bl3hotfixes/README.md

   * A third update happened later in the day which only changed an internal version number -- no actual hotfix changes were present in the third update today.
+* **2021-02-18**: Unannounced hotfix update which disabled the Gear Rush event (which was originally supposed to have been disabled last week).